 How Do You Overcome The Embarrassment Of Your Mental Illness?

 I was embarrassed for a long time.
-I actually was not aware of what exactly was ‘wrong’ with me until this past fall even though I have been suffering from depression and anxiety for about nine years now.
+I actually was not aware of what exactly was ‘wrong’ with me until this summer.
+Even though I have been suffering from depression and anxiety for almost a decade now.
 When I was finally diagnosed by my psychiatrist and therapist it made me feel like a crazy person.
 Before I was diagnosed I just thought I was a very weak person, but then I felt like a lunatic once I was diagnosed.
 I was beyond embarrassed.
 I felt so alone and disappointed in myself.
 One of my biggest trigger words was the word ‘failure’ because I thought I was a failure to my friends, family, and everyone.
 After I was done with my outpatient program, I felt stronger.
 I was there for a month and a half and learned a lot about myself.
 I also learned a lot of coping skills which I still use every day!
 I will make a blog post about different coping techniques you can use when you feel a lot of anxiety.

 Part of my anxiety and depression comes from trying so hard to make other people happy before making myself happy.
 That’s when I realized I needed to start doing things for myself first.
 So, I started doing things I enjoyed and wanted out of life.
 I started volunteering at an animal shelter, became a full time nanny, decided to go back to school in the summer to go for a degree I really wanted, and etc. Once I started to make decisions for my own happiness is when I started to embrace who I was.
 I began to love who I was because I was following my heart.
 At the beginning of doing all the things I wanted to do, I felt a little selfish because I was so used to doing what others would expect from me.
 Then I thought to myself that it’s my life and I’m going to do what I want.
 I had just recovered from one of the biggest battles in my life and it was with myself.